isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by Minister Josephine Teo at the Committee of Supply Debate 2024.md

 <p></p>
 </li>
 <li>
-<p>The Taskforce is therefore also studying the introduction of a new Digital
+<p>The Taskforce is therefore also studying the introduction of a new <strong>Digital Infrastructure Act (DIA)</strong>,
-Infrastructure Act (DIA), to address broader security and resilience concerns of key digital infrastructure and services, beyond cybersecurity.</p>
+to address broader security and resilience concerns of key digital infrastructure and services, beyond cybersecurity.</p>
 <p></p>
 </li>
 <li>